castle-engine/castle-engine/tools/castle-editor/README.md

     * Templates should load by default the visually-designed world.
 The goal: you should be able to modify and run the game in the editor without writing code.
     * Some (or all?) templates should show using TUIState.
 This is our ultimate flexible architecture to develop “pure games” applications (where OpenGL context is your only user-interface): TCastleWindow with a number of TUIState instances using TUIControl inside.
 * build tool integration:
+    * when running, provide CGE libs on path for Windows?
+Should this maybe be done by build tool, actually?
     * For "run", colorized CastleLog warnings
     * For "compile", colorize FPC warnings, errors
     * Shoter compile output: